pingidentity/pingone-go-client/pingone/docs/Environment.md

 ### NewEnvironment

-`func NewEnvironment(name string, region EnvironmentRegion, type_ EnvironmentTypeValue, createdAt time.Time, updatedAt time.Time, id uuid.UUID, organization ResourceRelationshipReadOnly, ) *Environment`
+`func NewEnvironment(name string, region EnvironmentRegionCode, type_ EnvironmentTypeValue, createdAt time.Time, updatedAt time.Time, id uuid.UUID, organization ResourceRelationshipReadOnly, ) *Environment`

 NewEnvironment instantiates a new Environment object This constructor will assign default values to properties that have it defined,